 One of the hurdles some people will face with the USA Forged ammo is its acceptance by ranges that typically prohibit steel cased ammo.
 Hopefully, as word about this new product spreads, the majority of shooting ranges will be prepared to make an exception for this ammunition.

-As with all of my reviews, I include a disclosure statement.
+As with any other ammunition review, I include a disclosure statement.
 The reason why I do this is I want you to be aware of any possible biases and conflicts of interests that may have colored my evaluation of this ammo.

 As I mentioned above, Lucky Gunner provided the ammunition for this review.
 I thank them for that and happily include links back to their site.
 When we spoke, they did not ask for any links or other favors.
 Nor did they offer to pay me anything.
 I explained to them, as I do any manufacturer, that the reviews – good or bad – are based on the performance of the product.